mcpq/mcpq-plugin/README.md

 ## Configuration

-The plugin comes with a config file that will be generated/read from `plugins/MCPQ/config.yml` in which the following can be configured:
+The plugin comes with a config file that will be generated/read from `plugins/mcpq/config.yml` in which the following can be configured:

 * host: localhost - hostname or ip address from which connections to the plugin are accepted.
 The default `localhost` does only allow connections from the same device the server is running on, while `0.0.0.0` would allow connections from anywhere.
 * port: 1789 - the port on which a MCPQ client can connect to the plugin
-* debug: false - whether or not to print additional debug information especially for gRPC
+* debug: false - whether to print additional debug information especially for gRPC

 ## Build Instructions